alsaibie/me417/index.md

 @def title = "Franklin Example"
 @def tags = ["syntax", "code"]

-# How to use Franklin
+# ME 417 Control of Mechanical Systems

 \tableofcontents <!-- you can use \toc as well -->